2018 Public Policy Platform

 III.
 TRANSITIONING YOUTH

-- Fully fund all Transitioning Youth (TY) who exit the school system at age 21 years so they have the supports they need to participate in their community, jobs, and life-long learning and/or higher education to ensure meaningful adult life and opportunities.
-In FY2017, 685 transitioning youth are anticipated.
+Fully fund all Transitioning Youth (TY) who exit the school system at age 21 years so they have the supports they need to participate in their community, jobs, and life-long learning and/or higher education to ensure meaningful adult life and opportunities.

 IV.
 EDUCATION & CHILDREN’S SERVICES

-- Ensure children with I/DD are included in neighborhood child care, regardless of the nature or level of their disability.
+Ensure children with I/DD are included in neighborhood child care, before and after school programs, and camps regardless of the nature or level of their disability.

-- Increase opportunities for competitive, integrated employment at fair wages (“Employment First”) with sufficient funding to provide these supports.
+Increase opportunities for competitive, integrated employment at fair wages for people with Intellectual and developmental disabilities.

 VI.
 AFFORDABLE HOUSING